 Increase Visibility, Get Found and Drive Sales When people are in the market for a product or service, they search.
 They're already in the mood to buy; all you need to do is stand out.
 And you will stand out – if you add six simple but powerful local search strategies to your small business marketing mix.
 It's a fact: 46% of all Google searches seek local information.
 What's more, "near me" searches have grown 130% year-over-year since 2015, translating into a whopping 34-fold increase* in single local search queries.
 That's a big deal!
 These stats mean that now, more than ever before, local search engine optimization (LOCAL SEO) presents significant growth opportunities for every small business.
 Not only is LOCAL SEO an especially effective way to generate visibility, it also helps you boost site traffic, increase engagement and drive sales.
 What is LOCAL SEO?
 Like traditional SEO, LOCAL SEO focuses on content, backlinks, keywords and website activity.
 But that's just the tip of the iceberg.
 What sets LOCAL SEO apart is the way it leverages the geographical component.
 While traditional SEO concentrates on the "What" of your business (your product or service) LOCAL SEO also prioritizes the "Where" – further refining search to meet the demands of today's connected consumers.
 By combining What + Where, LOCAL SEO optimizes your online presence and puts your business in a position to show up in local searches and meet potential customers right when they're looking for you.
 The next step is to understand and implement the six key components that help you power LOCAL SEO: Google My Business: This free, easy to use listing helps you manage what appears on the right side of the page when customers search for your business on Google, including your business name, address, phone number and reviews.
 Website Backlinks: When other web pages -- including review sites and social business pages – include links back to your website, it strengthens your value and relevance.
 Search engines take the number of backlinks into account when they rank websites in search results; the more backlinks you have, the more positive the impact on your site's rankings.
 Good Online Content: Engaging content brings your products and services to life.
 Informative posts, images and video created and optimized to resonate with consumers help you reach your business goals.
 Most of all, good, relevant content captures early stage awareness queries and helps your business get found.
 Directory Listings: These online entries contain a local citation: the name address and phone number (NAP) of your business along with other information to help consumers in the discovery process.
 Citations also help your search rankings by telling search engines where you're located and validating your business.
 These listings can appear on other business pages, review sites, or social media platforms.
 Reviews: The influence of reviews on purchase decisions is strong, clear and measurable.
 A full 84 percent** of consumers trust consumer online reviews as much more than a personal recommendation.
 Furthermore, every one star [...]

 Claiming and Verifying your Google My Business location is the first step to ensuring customers can find your business in Google Search and Google Maps.
+If you are new to this concept and do not know much about it, I would recommend you contact Nimbus Marketing and take their assistance as I did when I started my own business.
 Now let’s ensure your customers see the best digital storefront possible!
 Business Info When you Created and Claimed your business, you provided the basics, but there’s more to a business than the address and phone number.
 Making sure your customers find accurate – and helpful - information is key to starting off on the right foot.
 Confirm your business category.
 Check to make sure you have the correct category or categories selected for your business.
 This will ensure you're showing up in the right search results.
 Enter your business hours.
 No one wants to show up to a store to find it closed.
 Let your customers know when they can expect to find your doors open.
 You’ll also be able to enter special hours for holidays so no one is left guessing.
 Confirm your phone number(s).
 If you have toll-free and local numbers, you can add both here.
 Confirm your Website.
 Your Google listing will include a link to your website so make sure it’s sending customers to the right place.
 Depending on your business, you may also be able to add links for appointment booking, online ordering, or menu.
 Add your list of services.
 If you have a list of standard services, you can list them here along with prices.
+You will find this source useful to assess your current and prospective clients.
 Add a description.
 Add a paragraph or two to let prospects know what you’re all about.
 Add an opening date.
 Let your prospects know how long you’ve been in business.
-Photos & Videos Your customers (and prospects!) want to learn about your business.
+Photos & Videos According to an SEO Source, your customers (and prospects!) will want to learn about your business.
 Adding pictures and videos provides your customers and prospects a preview of your business before they hop in the car.
+You can also find an interesting approach to seo domains in many of the videos and studies online through which studying the business is made easier.
 Exterior Photos.
 Adding a good exterior photo or two of your storefront will help prospective customers know they’re in the right place.
 Interior Photos.
 Add interior photos to showcase the look and feel of your business.
 Videos If you have a video that tells the story of your business, this a great place to put it on display.
 At Work Photos.
 Add pictures to the “At Work” section to show off your friendly staff helping customers.
 Team Photos.
 Add pictures to the “Team” section to introduce prospective customers to your team before they even step foot in the store.
 Messaging Not all customers want to make a phone call.
-These days, more and more customers would rather text or message you than talk on the phone.
-Google’s Messaging integration allows customers to text message you without making your mobile phone number public.
-Reviews Being responsive to customer reviews is pivotal to Local SEO success.
-Whether it’s a simple “Thank You” when a customer leaves a positive review or jumping on a complaint to make it right, you need to be responsive.
-Connecting your Google My Business page to HOT!Content and enabling “Reputation Monitor” will help you stay [...]
+These days, more and more customers would rather text or message you [...]

 30 years ago, you would have made sure your business was included in the local Yellow Pages.
 These days consumers don’t turn to a printed Yellow Pages book when they need something.
 They turn to a computer, tablet, or smartphone to find local businesses.
 More often than not Google is the data source behind a consumer’s search, so shouldn’t you be equally sure to create and claim an accurate Google listing for your business?
 The good news is Google allows you to create and claim your business listing for free through “Google My Business.”
 All you need to get started is an active Google account.
 If you don’t yet have a Google account, it’s easy to set one up here.
 And, don’t forget that we are here to help.
 Contact us if you would like us to help you through the process.
 Claiming Your Business Go to https://business.google.com/create and log into your Google account.
 Enter your business name in the search box.
 If your business is returned in the search results, click on it to claim it.
 If your business hasn’t already been claimed, you’ll be able to confirm the business information and claim it under your Google account.
 If your business has been claimed and verified by another Google account, you will need to request ownership which will automatically send an email to the current owner requesting that ownership be transferred to you.
 If your ownership request is approved, you’ll be notified by email and will then be able to manage the listing.
 If your ownership request is denied, you’ll be notified by email and may be eligible to appeal.
 If there is no response after 7 days, log back into your Google My Business account and look for the Claim or Verify option to claim the business under your account.
 If your business isn’t listed in the search results, click the “Create a business with this name” option and click “Next” Enter the official address for your business If your business serves a territory, select “I deliver goods and services to my customers.”
 Selecting this option will enable the option to “Hide my address” if your business doesn’t serve customers at a storefront.
 Click “Next” If you selected the delivery option, you’ll define your service area before proceeding to the next step.
 Now select a category for your business Click “Next” Now provide the phone number and website for your business Click “Next” to confirm your business information and finish the claiming process.
 Verifying Your Business Once your business is Created and Claimed, you’ll need to verify your business before it will appear in Google search & maps.
 Log into Google My Business with the Google account you used to claim your business.
 Click “Verify Now” for the location you’d like to verify.
 Depending on the type of business and information provided, you’ll have different verification options All businesses will have the verify by mail (postcard) option.
 To use this option, confirm your business address and request the [...]